While we may not be Batman, writing is one of the few professions where you can have a secret identity….well….a false name at least.

 Using the same name has a benefit of you already having a fan base.
 So say you use Jane Doe as your pen name and write romance.

-Then you switch to crime using Jane Doe again.
+Then you switch to the genre crime using Jane Doe again.
 Those fans of your Romance will see your name and possibly buy your crime book.

 Beyond the Pseudonyms